DuckStation

 DuckStation is an open-source PlayStation 1 emulator mainly for PC and Android.
 It's still in early development but aims to have system simulation, debugging and resolution upscaling.
 It can play multiple commercial games albeit not at full-speed nor without any glitches.
 It has Qt/SDL front-ends an, D3D11/OpenGL hardware and software rendering and many more features.
 Overall, its outlook seems quite promising!

-Check here for Duckstation builds, but with netplay!
+Check here for Duckstation builds with netplay!

 Note: A real bios image is required.